The Entrepreneurship Cell, IIT Bombay: History

 In 1999, 'Right Half', the first campus startup of IIT Bombay and any engineering institute in India was founded by Kashyap Deorah (B.Tech, CSE, Batch of 2000) along with two of his batchmates in their final year.

 In 2000, business incubator SINE was inaugurated by Mr. Nandan Nilekani (Founder & Ex-CEO, Infosys) and Mr. Kanwal Rekhi (Venture Capitalist & Director, TiE).
 The incubator jump starts with 8 startups in the year.

-In 2001, Eureka!, E-Cell’s B-Model competition was recognized as ‘Asia’s largest Business Model Competition’ by CNN.

-In 2005, E-Cell was recognized as the Leading Entrepreneurship Promoting Student Organization in the country by the ‘NEN Achievement Awards’ and felicitated at TiECon 2005.

 In 2008, E-Cell, IIT Bombay represented India and the Indian sub-continent at the `Global Conference of E-Cells’ organized by Massachusetts Institute of Technology at Madrid, Spain in April 2008.

-In 2010, THOMSON REUTERS declares Eureka! as “Asia’s Largest Business Model Competition”.
-1985 batch of IIT-B decides to support Eureka.
+In 2010, 1985 batch of IIT-B decides to support Eureka.

 In 2011, E-Cell officially collaborated with E-Bootcamp organized by BASES (Business Association of Stanford Entrepreneurial Students), Stanford University for Eureka!

 In 2012, E-Cell, IIT-Bombay collaborated with Harvard US-India Initiative (HUH) to conduct an international conference on Entrepreneurship and Innovation.
 E-Summit witnessed huge participation from youth across India.

 In 2013, E-Summit became the 1st entrepreneurship promoting event to conferred with UNESCO patronage.
 E-Cell spearheaded the formation of Entrepreneurship Centre of the Institute which was launched at E-Summit 2014.
 National Entrepreneurship Challenge initiated by E-Cell IITB reaches out to 150 colleges, leading to the creation of more than 50 E-Cells in the country.